otvin/compiler/README.md

-brackets mean zero or one repetition - in other words, an optional construct. parentheses are used for grouping - exactly one of the items in the group is chosen vertical bar means a choice of one from many literal text is included in quotations marks
+brackets mean zero or one repetition - in other words, an optional construct. parentheses are used for grouping - exactly one of the items in the group is chosen vertical bar means a choice of one from many literal text is included in quotation marks
 # indicates what follows on the remainder of the line is a comment

 program ::= <program heading> <block> "."